mozilla-services/docs/source/aitc/apis-1.0.rst

     The request URL does not support the specific request method.
 For example, attempting a PUT request to https://<endpoint-url>/apps/ would produce a 405 response.

+**409 Conflict**

+    The write request (PUT, DELETE) has been rejected due conflicting changes made by another client, either to the target resource itself or to a related resource.
+The server cannot currently complete the request without risking data loss.

+    The client should retry the request after accounting for any changes introduced by other clients.

+    This response will include a *Retry-After* header indicating the time at which the conflicting edits are expected to complete.
+Clients should wait until at least this time before retrying the request.

 **412 Precondition Failed**